Oneonta 'Be True' (DR4870-600) Release Date

 Reinvent what it means to be you.
 Celebrating the LGBTQIA+ community, these lightweight, durable sandals are ready for your next adventure.
-Vibrant details and colourful straps re-imagine the traditional rainbow design, while the paint-speckled, rugged outsole and plush cushioning let you go from streets to trails without pause.
+Vibrant details and colorful straps reimagine the traditional rainbow design, while the paint-speckled, rugged outsole and plush cushioning let you go from streets to trails without pause.
 Continuing the outdoorsy theme, a Be True carabiner lets you carry what is meaningful to you about the LGBTQIA+ community.
-Strap in—the city, sand and mountains are calling.
+Strap in—the city, sand, and mountains are calling.

 SKU: DR4870-600